 What if our technologically based health care system is overwhelmed by an outbreak of contagious disease, resistant to antibiotics and spread at the pace of jet travel?
 We'll be so much better off, with widespread common knowledge of basic, natural and effective healing techniques.

-And if saving our precious, protective atmosphere means saving our rain forests - the lungs of the earth - then we'll need to quit clear-cutting vast stretches of tropical hardwoods.
-And we'll be better off with plenty of folks, right here in our own communities, who know how to build with the resources that are right at hand:
+And if saving our precious, protective atmosphere means saving our rain forests - the lungs of the earth - then we'll need to quit clear-cutting vast stretches of tropical, temperate and arboreal forest lands.
+We'll be better off with plenty of folks, right here in our own communities, who know how to build with the resources that are right at hand:

-- whether its stone, native woods or steel, bamboo, adobe or recycled plastics.
+- whether its stone, cob, native woods or bamboo, steel, adobe or recycled plastics.

 Yes - I'm thinking that right here, right now, in our own bioregions, it's a perfect time for large numbers of us to regain and perfect the skills and knowledge of basic, everyday life.

 * education and care of our young, our elderly and disabled populations